HazyResearch/lolcats/inference/README.md

 ```
 Be sure to hard-code the ```attn_mlp_checkpoint_path``` (containing the feature map and window factor weights) and ```finetune_checkpoint_path``` (containing the LoRA weights) into this file.
 This will spit out a ```.pt``` file.

-4. Run VLLM.
-This assumes you have 2 nodes of $8 \times 80$GB to fit the FP16 405B model.
+### 4. Run VLLM.

+These instructions assume you have 2 nodes of $8 \times 80$GB to fit the FP16 405B model.
 You are okay with 1 node for 70B parameters.
 ```bash

 # Step 1.
 Follow the VLLM installation quick start to install it in your environment.